Professor, International Relations/Political Science

 PhD, Massachusetts Institute of Technology

-Thomas Biersteker is the Gasteyger Professor of International Security and Conflict Studies and Director of the Programme for the Study of International Governance.
-He served as Director of the Watson Institute for International Studies at Brown University from 1994 to 2006 and has also taught at Yale University and the University of Southern California.
-He is the author/editor/co-editor of nine books, including State Sovereignty as Social Construct (1996), The Emergence of Private Authority in Global Governance (2002), and Countering the Financing of Terrorism (2007).
-He is currently completing an edited volume on UN Targeted Sanctions as Instruments of Global Governance.
-His current research focuses on UN targeted sanctions, the emergence of transnational policy networks in global security governance, and the dialectics of world orders.
-He was the principal developer of SanctionsApp, a tool for iPhone and Android mobile devices created in 2013 to increase access to information and improve the quality of discourse about targeted sanctions at the UN Security Council.
+Thomas Biersteker is Gasteyger Professor of International Security and Director of the Programme for the Study of International Governance at the Graduate Institute, Geneva.
+He previously directed the Watson Institute for International Studies at Brown University and has also taught at Yale University and the University of Southern California.
+He is the author/editor of ten books, including State Sovereignty as Social Construct (1996), The Emergence of Private Authority in Global Governance (2002), and Targeted Sanctions: The Impacts and Effectiveness of UN Action (2016).
+His current research focuses on targeted sanctions, transnational policy networks in global security governance, and the dialectics of world orders.
+He was the principal developer of SanctionsApp, a tool for mobile devices created in 2013 to increase access to information about targeted sanctions at the UN.
+He received his PhD and MS from MIT and his BA from the University of Chicago.

 UN Targeted Sanctions